Tom Taylor (footballer, born 2005)

-Thomas Jack Taylor (born 21 February 2005) is an English professional footballer who plays for club Cheltenham Town, on loan from Ipswich Town, as a forward.
+Thomas Jack Taylor (born 21 February 2005) is an English professional footballer who plays for Ipswich Town, as a forward.

 Career

 Born in Chelmsford, Taylor joined Ipswich Town at the age of 10, later going on to captain the under-18's and under-21's, before featuring on the bench twice for Ipswich's first team during the 2024–25 season.

 On 1 September 2025, Taylor joined Cheltenham Town on a season long loan.

+On 27 March 2026, Taylor joined National League side, Woking on loan for the remainder of the season alongside Ipswich Town teammate, Steven Turner.